DabanAbdullah/BankApp/README.md

 # BankApp - User & Role Management System

 BankApp is a Windows Forms application built with C# and WebView2, designed for managing users, roles, and authentication in a banking context.
-It provides a clean and modern interface for user management, including password security with PBKDF2 hashing, role assignment, and real-time interaction using WebView2 for forms.
+It provides a clean and modern interface for user management, including password security with hashing, role assignment, and interaction using WebView2 for forms.

 ---